idaceappdev/AdalToMsal/IdentifyingADALApps/README.md

-# Listing the ADAL apps in the tenant
+# Listing the ADAL apps in your tenant
 ## Method 1:
-Please follow th work book solution as described in the link https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-get-list-of-all-active-directory-auth-library-apps
+Please follow the workbook solution as described in the following article: https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-get-list-of-all-active-directory-auth-library-apps

 ## Method 2:

-For some reason, if you cannot run the workbook solution, you could also use the KQl queries.
+For some reason, if you cannot run the workbook solution, you could also use the KQl queries added below.

  ```sh
   let nonInteractive = AADNonInteractiveUserSignInLogs